BerkUnver/Zapper/ReadMe.md

 Zapper is a purely-functional interpreter for a subset of Web Assembly implemented in Elm.
 This project was created as a one-semester independent study class for university, and is not intended for general use.
 It currently supports a subset of the s-expression-based textual format of Web Assembly.
-The most complex thing I have tested this on is a simple recursive factorial program.

 ### What works
 The lexer, parser, type checker, and interpreter only support certain constructs of Web Assembly.
 This includes: